Zoidberg2/OllamaXMPP/README.md

 ---

 ### Known issues
-This code is only tested with slixmpp 1.8.6.<br>
+This code was only tested with slixmpp 1.8.6.<br>
-As of yet you gonna need to manually create the directories for keys and contact keys.

 ### Special Thanks to
 Mr Dele Olajide https://github.com/deleolajide, who inspired me the idea of a LLM XMPP connection with his Openfire Llama plugin.<br>